HadrienG2/numerical-multiset/README.md

-You may find this crate useful when implementing windowed signal processing algorithms where you are receiving an stream of numbers, and for each new input beyond the first one you want to answer a question about the last N numbers that you received that would normally require partially or fully sorting them.
+You may find this crate useful when implementing windowed signal processing algorithms where you are receiving an stream of numbers, and for each new input beyond the first few ones you want to answer a question about the last N numbers that you received that would naively require partially or fully sorting them.
 For example, a median filter can be efficiently implemented by maintaining two `NumericalMultiset`, one representing numbers below the current median and one representing numbers above the current median.